fran-aubry/gemini2-flash-demo/README.md

 2. Rename the `.env_template` file to `.env`, and paste the API key into it.

-3. Create a Conda environment:
+3. Create and activate a Conda environment:

     ```bash
     conda create --name gemini python=3.11
+    conda activate gemini
     ```

 4. Install the required dependencies: